Random thoughts on blogging

 Burnt House a Nuisance: Why is it not being cleaned up?

-October 22nd, 2008 Ricardo Posted in Crime, Environment, Government, Graffiti, Real estate, development, safety, white center 5 Comments »
+October 22nd, 2008 Ricardo Posted in Crime, Development, Environment, Government, Graffiti, Real estate, Safety, White Center 5 Comments »

 This house is located at the intersection of Delridge and 16th Avenue SW.
 The house burnt down in December of 2007.
 Sometime thereafter, some vagrants started using the basement as their home and so the owner boarded up the windows.
 Word is that the house was to be torn down and a mixed use residential-commercial project was to take its place.
 Nothing good has happened since.